 24.12 Conflict of Interest Presentation; Non-Profit Integrity Act, Compliance, and Insurance

 Mr. Olsan reviewed the document sent out prior to the meeting.
-Mr. Markley will send is out via .
+Mr. Markley will send is out via Adobe Sign.
 Mr. Olsan reminded the Board that the Organization does have insurance that includes coverage of board members.

 24.13 ACTION ITEM: Review and Acceptance of the 2023/2024 Audited Financial Statements